 Before joining the Democracy Campaign’s staff in 1999 and becoming its director in 2000, Mike worked for six years as communications director and legislative liaison for the Madison Metropolitan School District.
 Before that, he ran a statewide civic education program for the nonprofit Wisconsin Taxpayers Alliance.
 He also formerly worked as a newspaper reporter and as a legislative aide for three Republican members of the Wisconsin State Assembly.
 In addition, he served as a Peace Corps volunteer in the West African country of Mali.
 While at the Wisconsin Democracy Campaign, Mike co-authored Democratic Renewal: A Call to Action from America’s Heartland for the Midwest Democracy Network and while at the Wisconsin Taxpayers Alliance co-wrote The Framework of Your Wisconsin Government as well as a curriculum guide on state and local government for the Wisconsin Department of Public Instruction.
 A much sought-after public speaker, Mike has made close to 2,000 presentations to a wide range of audiences over the course of his professional career.

 About Our Board of Directors

-Joining Mike McCabe on the Blue Jean Nation board of directors are seven citizens with a broad range of experience in varied capacities.
+Joining Mike McCabe on the Blue Jean Nation board of directors are six citizens with a broad range of experience in varied capacities.

 Katie Schierl, a Neenah homemaker and longtime advocate for people with disabilities, is the board vice president.
 She formerly worked for WGBA-TV 26 and Guardian Life Insurance Company.
 She is active in Wisconsin United to Amend.